 As a young person I knew the frustration of dealing with a man whose ideas were very, very strong, whose views were very, very strong.
 I had often approached Ross Thatcher with some ideas and I have had them bluntly shot down in a very, very arbitrary manner.
 But I respected him because I found out as I got some experience that his views were usually right.
 He had a great love of the people of this Province and he knew the people of this Province; and his experience and his love and his knowledge often justified the stand that he had taken in our discussions.
-I began to learn that his concern for the future of this Province was the same as mine, his concern for the peoples of this Province was the same as mine but above all - and I don't think this has been mentioned - I realized that he brought with him his own personal honesty and integrity to government and I hope this legacy will be remembered by all of us.
-It's a very, very tremendous thing that he tried to do inputting this stamp of honesty and integrity on every one of the functions of government and the functions of politics.
+I began to learn that his concern for the future of this Province was the same as mine, his concern for the peoples of this Province was the same as mine but above all - and I don't think this has been mentioned - and I realized that he brought with him his won personal honesty and integrity on every one of the functions of government and the functions of politics.
 I know this great effort in this regard by Mr. Thatcher will be remembered by myself and I hope that it will be remembered by all here today.